Last updated June 6, 2023

 As a rule, Steinberg software runs on all standard computers, provided that these satisfy the system requirements printed on the given product’s package.
 Happily, you’ll see that today's market offers a computer to suit every application and budget.
 Affordable computers for smaller projects are readily available, as are highly specialized multiprocessor systems for professional applications in the music and movie industries.

 Depending on what you wish to accomplish with the software, your computing demands may entail special requirements.
 These requirements hinge upon the type of project you intend to work on.
 Several performance-related factors figure prominently, such as sample rate and bit depth, as well as the number of tracks, plug-ins, instrument voices and effects used in a project.
 So, if you need a computer to produce elaborate projects, ask yourself this question:

 "Which computer is right for my application?"

 To answer this, you must first determine what it is you want the computer system to do.
 Depending on the tasks you have in mind, you may be looking at very different hardware requirements: If you wish to employ many VST instruments, happiness lies in fast hard drives, acres of RAM real estate, and a relatively fast processor.
 If your focus is on pure audio recording, a fast hard disk with a slightly slower processor can get the job done nicely, contingent upon the number of tracks and format.
 Be sure to take your working environment into account when weighing the relative merits of systems.
 By and large, you’ll find that the more powerful the system, the higher the noise level.
-The reason for this is that higher-performance hardware generally necessitates more intense cooling.
+This is because higher-performance hardware generally necessitates more intense cooling.
 And if you’re aiming to go mobile without mains power to tie you down, be aware that frequently a fast laptop equipped with a gaming-enabled graphics card adversely affects the system run-time because it draws a lot more power from the battery pack.
 Lesson learned: The fastest system is not always your first choice!